 - Measures for Ensuring the Transparency of Corporate Activities

-In conducting its global business operations, the Daiichi Sankyo Group is committed to practicing good corporate ethics and views compliance as the foundation for its corporate management.
-We remain compliant with all relevant laws and regulations and conduct compliance management with a strong focus on ensuring the highest level of ethics and social consciousness, which is essential for a life science-oriented company.
+The Daiichi Sankyo Group has put forth “integrity” as one of its core values and has clearly defined compliance as part of the criteria it uses in making decisions and judging value.
+In conducting our global business operations, we remain compliant with all relevant laws and regulations and conduct compliance management with a strong focus on ensuring the highest level of ethics and social consciousness, which is essential for a life science-oriented company.